Hext's incredible Tokyo 2020 journey

 As well as swimming around the coast of Cornwall during the first lockdown in March 2020, she was also able to use legendary jockey AP McCoy's pool at his home last summer.

-"I used his 12m pool in his back yard and was swimming up and down there," Hext says of the help the 20-time Champion Jockey gave her.
+"I used his 12m pool in his back yard and was swimming up and down there," Hext said of the help the 20-time champion jockey gave her.

 "We had Zoom sessions, we had a camera set up for the coach to watch - it's how people have had to adapt throughout lockdown."

-"I think just to be going to a Paralympic Games is an experience of a lifetime for everyone, but having gone through everything I've gone through it just makes it that bit more special and appreciate life that bit more.
+"I think just to be going to a Paralympic Games is an experience of a lifetime for everyone, but having gone through everything I've gone through, it just makes it that bit more special and appreciate life that bit more.

 "It hasn't been an easy journey, and there are times when I would love my old body back - there's no getting away from that - but, equally, I think I wanted to get me back as a person - I'd lost me.